 - Names of any witnesses or people present at the time of the incident

 - The Club Secretary will keep a record of all written complaints received by the committee.
-The record will include the details of the complaint and its resolution, including details of any disciplinary action taken under Section 13 below.
+The record will include the details of the complaint and its resolution.
+The Club Secretary will keep a record of any disciplinary action taken under Section 15

 Handling Formal Complaints and Disciplinary Action